kinnearjc/DiceRoller/README.md

 This is my dice roller app.

-In order to utilize the app as it stands, download and install the apk file found in the same folder as this ReadMe on your android device.
+In order to utilize the app, download and install the apk file found in the same folder as this ReadMe on your android device.